-Although celebrations take place throughout the country, India’s capital city Delhi, home to the 17th-century Red Fort that used to serve as a political centre, is the main staging area for Independence Day festivities.
+Although celebrations take place throughout the country, India’s capital city, Delhi, home to the 17th-century Red Fort that used to serve as a political centre, is the main staging area for Independence Day festivities.

-The main event begins with the hoisting of the national flag by the PM, which is synchronised with an honorary 21 gunshots and followed by a moving rendition of the Jana Gana Mana (India’s national anthem).
-To remind his people of the country’s struggle for freedom, the PM addresses the nation and reminisces on the events leading up to India’s independence and ends his speech with a note on the country’s future.
+The main event begins with the hoisting of the national flag by the prime minister, which is synchronised with 21 honorary gunshots and followed by a moving rendition of the ‘Jana Gana Mana’ (India’s national anthem).
+To remind his or her people of the country’s struggle for freedom, the prime minister addresses the nation and reminisces on the events leading up to India’s independence and ends the speech with a note about the country’s future.

 Similar events are held across the country.
 The chief minister of each state capital unfurls the flag while the national anthem is sung.
-Government and non-government institutions, schools, colleges and housing societies also have flag hoisting ceremonies and cultural programmes that capture India’s diversity.
+Government and non-government institutions, schools, colleges and housing societies also have flag-hoisting ceremonies and cultural programmes that capture India’s diversity.
 Patriotic songs are played through loudspeakers all day.

-In the northern and central cities of India, kite flying is considered to be the day’s main festivity as it is associated with the spirit of freedom and joy.
-In 1927, Indian revolutionaries and freedom fighters flew kites with the slogan ‘Go Back Simon’ as a mark of protest against the British rule.
-Since then, kite flying has become a tradition that continues to this day.
+In the northern and central cities of India, kite flying is considered to be the day’s main festivity, as it is associated with a spirit of freedom and joy.
+In 1927, Indian revolutionaries and freedom fighters flew kites with the slogan ‘Go Back Simon’ as a mark of protest against British rule.
+Since then, kite flying has become a tradition.
 Kites of different sizes can be seen soaring high in the sky in the colours of the Indian flag, either for fun or as part of a competition.

-Also on this day, a special beating retreat ceremony is held at the Wagah Border in Amritsar.
-It features sword fighting and cultural dances, the ceremonial closing of gates, a parade and a lowering of the flags ceremony.
+Also on this day, a special Beating Retreat ceremony is held at the Wagah Border in Amritsar.
+It features sword fighting and cultural dances, the ceremonial closing of gates, a parade and a lowering-of-the-flags ceremony.